The Scotts Way

 3. Mowing too short.

-Mowing height has more to do with a healthy lawn than you might think.
-Grass plants grow root systems in proportion to their top growth, so when grass blades are too short, they can’t make enough sugars for the roots to grow deeply into the soil.
+Okay, let's talk mowing height.
+First, a little science lesson: Grass plants grow root systems in proportion to their top growth, so when grass blades are too short, they can’t make enough sugars for the roots to grow deeply into the soil.
 Grass cut too short will immediately start pouring its energy into growing its blades—at the expense of root growth.
 Shallow roots can lead to lawn problems during drought because the plants can’t reach deeper water reserves in the soil.

 Mowing much too short can also mean you cut off the growing points of the grass plants.
-This is called “scalping” because it basically gives your lawn bald spots.
-As the grass thins (from scalping or shallow root systems), more bare ground becomes open to the sunlight, which gives weed seeds a good place to establish themselves.
+This is called “scalping” because it basically gives your lawn bald spots—real attractive, right?
+As the grass thins (from scalping or shallow root systems), more bare ground becomes open to the sunlight, which gives weed seeds a good place to take hold and get themselves all comfy.

-Avoid this lawn care mistake by setting your mower height at the right height for your grass type and never removing more than 1/3 of the grass blade length at a time.
+Avoid this lawn care blunder by setting your mower height at the right height for your grass type and never removing more than 1/3 of the grass blade length at a time.
 Every grass type has a different ideal height, but it generally ranges between 2 and 4 inches.
 (Many warm season grasses are happiest on the shorter side, while cool season grasses grow their best at 3 to 4 inches.)
 Not sure what kind of grass you have?
 Our Identifying Your Grass article will help.

 4. Letting a few weeds get out of hand.